-Throughout 2017, UNAMA continued to receive reports of recruitment and use of children by Anti-Government Elements and the Afghan security forces.59 From 1 January to 31 December 2017, it verified the recruitment and use of 83 boys,60 including 20 in western region, 16 in north eastern region, 14 in southern region, nine in both central highland and south eastern region, eight in eastern region, five in northern region and two in central region.
+Throughout 2017, UNAMA continued to receive reports of recruitment and use of children by Anti-Government Elements and Afghan national security forces.59 From 1 January to 31 December 2017, it verified the recruitment and use of 83 boys,60 including 20 in the western region, 16 in the north eastern region, 14 in the southern region, nine each in the central highlands and south eastern regions, eight in the eastern region, five in the northern region and two in the central region.
 Children are inter alia recruited to function as bodyguards, assist in intelligence gathering, plant IEDs, carry out suicide attacks and participate in hostilities.
-UNAMA attributed the recruitment and use of 40 boys to the Taliban, 19 boys to Daesh/ISIL-KP, 23 to Afghan
+UNAMA attributed the recruitment and use of 40 boys to the Taliban, 19 boys to Daesh/ISIL-KP, 23 to Afghan National security forces61 (11 to ANP, nine to Afghan Local Police, and one each to ANBP, National Directorate of Security, and unspecified Afghan national security